Discover More About Embracing Age

 Enid's experience of being an Embracing Age Volunteer

-With a busy life, Enid describes her visits to the care home as an 'oasis of peace' which she looks forward to.
-She loves that she gives her lady something to look forward to and seeing her face light up when she walks in is incredibly rewarding.
-She has gained a friend from being an Embracing Age Volunteer and would recommend anyone to get involved.
+With a busy life, Enid describes her visits to the care home as an 'oasis of peace,' which she looks forward to.
+She loves that she gives her lady something to look forward to, and seeing her face light up when she walks in is incredibly rewarding.
+She has gained a friend from being an Embracing Age Volunteer and would recommend that anyone get involved.

 What training do volunteers receive?